No-GAP/GW190521echo/README.md

 ```
 (BIBTEX)

-We encourage use of these data in derivative works.
-If you use the material provided here, please cite the paper using the reference:

 @article{Abedi:2016hgu,
     author = "Abedi, Jahed and Dykaar, Hannah and Afshordi, Niayesh",
     title = "{Echoes from the Abyss: Tentative evidence for Planck-scale structure at black hole horizons}",